Skip to content

 The French Energy and Climate Strategy (Stratégie Française pour l'Énergie et le Climat in French, shortened SFEC) also includes targets for 2030 and 2035.
 These targets are likely to be those adopted in the PPE3, but have not yet been formally adopted by law.
 For 2030, the SFEC sets an installed capacity target between 54 and 60 GW and for 2035 between 75 and 100 GW.
 The 2030 targets are above the corridor of the Futurs énergétiques 2050 scenarios, as is the high target for 2035.

-According to the data and statistical studies of the Ministry of Ecological Transition, installed photovoltaic capacity in France at the end of the first quarter of 2024 stood at 20.3 GW, i.e. 0.5 GW less than would be predicted by a linear deployment of new installations between December 2023 and December 2028.
+According to the data and statistical studies of the Ministry of Ecological Transition, installed photovoltaic capacity in France at the end of the third quarter of 2024 stood at 22.9 GW, i.e. 0.6 GW more than would be predicted by a linear deployment of new installations between December 2023 and December 2028.
 Furthermore, the trend over the past year shows that there has been a clear acceleration in new photovoltaic installations compared with the trend over the past five years.
-If this momentum is maintained over the next five years, the lower target will be reached by 2028.
-An even greater acceleration will have to be implemented in order to achieve more ambitious targets, such as the high target of the PPE2.
+If this momentum is maintained over the next five years, the higher target will be almost within reach by 2028.

 In his Belfort speech on 10 February 2022, the President of the French Republic, Emmanuel Macron, announced that he wanted to achieve installed photovoltaic capacity of 100 GW by 2050.
 Reaching such a target would mean connecting an additional 740 MW every quarter, i.e. maintaining the same pace as that needed to reach the low targets of the PPE between 2023 and 2028, under the additional assumption that the low target of the EPP in 2028 will be reached on time.
 It should be noted, however, that this target has no legal force for the time being.